 DE Emergency Services Diabetes Fund

 At times, we can all use some help in our lives.
 Do not be afraid or embarrassed to ask if you need help for medicine, equipment or further information on a topic.
-This fund was created to provide on an emergency need basis, diabetes services, medications and supplies to residents of Delaware.
-The fund also provides payment for items directly related to diabetes that will eliminate or alleviate the emergency condition.
+The Delaware Emergency Medical Diabetes Fund provides diabetes services, medications, and supplies to residents of Delaware on an emergency need basis.
+It provides a maximum payment of $500 per client, per 12 consecutive months, for items directly related to diabetes that will eliminate or alleviate the medical condition.
+The fund provides payment for items directly related to diabetes that will eliminate or alleviate the emergency condition.

 - Individual has diabetes or prediabetes